TRENT-OS/keystore_provisioning_tool/README.md

 The tool imports the keys that are contained in the xml file in the repository root directory into the keystore from which the resulting binary image is produced.
-To use the tool, run the run.sh script with 1 argument specifying the path of the output binary image.
+To use the tool, run the run.sh script with the following arguments:
+    1) path to the input xml containing the key info
+    2) path to the provisioning tool binary
+    3) path for the output binary image (for example the build dir of the mqtt_proxy_demo)

-    ./run.sh outut-path
+    ./run.sh keysExample.xml ./build/src/keystore_provisioning_tool ../mqtt_proxy_demo/build/nvm_06